top of page

 Deadline: Various Deadlines

-Ages: Rising Senior
+Ages: Rising Seniors

 Timeline: Summer

-Each selected intern is thoughtfully matched with a Northwestern faculty member and given a hypothesis-driven or hypothesis-generating basic or clinical research project.
+Interns selected for this summer research program are carefully matched with a Northwestern faculty member and given a hypothesis-driven or hypothesis-generating basic or clinical research project.
 Each intern’s project will make a meaningful contribution to their laboratory’s research and help advance our understanding of the mechanisms that drive lung disease.
-The research training is coupled with activities that prepare interns for the college/graduate school application process, success in college/graduate school, and development of their professional careers in science and/or medicine.
-The research experience culminates with a presentation at the annual Kimberly Querrey Summer Research Symposium.

 Timeline: Varies